ibm-cloud-docs/text-to-speech/data-security.md

 The service supports Cross-Origin Resource Sharing (CORS).
 By using CORS, web pages can request resources directly from a foreign domain.
 CORS circumvents the same-origin security policy, which otherwise prevents such requests.
 Because the service supports CORS, a web page can communicate directly with the service without passing the request through the web server that hosts the page.

 For instance, a web page that is loaded from a server in {{site.data.keyword.cloud_notm}} can call the customization API directly, bypassing the {{site.data.keyword.cloud_notm}} server.
 For more information, see [enable-cors.org](https://enable-cors.org/){: external}.

+## Signed URLs
+{: #data-security-signed-urls}

+Signed URLs provide authentication information as a query string.
+Although signed URLs provide access for a limited time and with limited permissions, they allow any user with such a URL to access the service, regardless of whether that user has an account.
+The {{site.data.keyword.texttospeechshort}} service does not support signed URLs.

 ## FISMA support
 {: #data-security-fisma}